Siege of Basavapatan

-The siege of Basavapatan was a military engagement between the Mughal Army and the Maratha troops led by Santaji Ghorpade, the Marathas were victorious and Basavapatan was relieved.
+The siege of Basavapatan was a military engagement between the Mughal Army and the Maratha troops led by Santaji Ghorpade, the Marathas were defeated and Basavapatan was relieved.

 Background

 In November 1695, the Maratha general, Santaji Ghorpade, defeated the Mughal general, Qasim Khan.
 The Mughals retreated to their fort at Dodderi, the Marathas chased them and began besieging them from all sides, confident that their hunger would destroy the defenders.
 Many of the cattle had been captured by the Marathas.
 Qasim Khan died during the siege, with many suspecting he committed suicide.
 After he died, the command was left by General Khazand Khan, who sent Santaji terms of surrender.
 Santaji kept his word and allowed them to leave the fort and buy supplies from Maratha camps.

 Meanwhile, the Mughal Emperor, Aurangzeb, in Islampur, 280 miles north of Dodderi, hearing the danger of Qasim Khan, dispatched his general Hamid-ud-din Khan along with Rustam-dil Khan to support him.
 They stationed themselves in Adoni, but were too late to do anything and waited to receive Khazand Khan.